-After you’ve taken time to answer these questions – we then can move on to seeing if any of our perception is faulty.
-Are we seeing things through wrong perception?
+After you’ve taken time to answer these questions – we then can move on to seeing if any of our perceptions is faulty.
+Are we seeing things through the wrong perception?
 Do we know that what we think are facts, are for certain?
 We can question our thinking (here you can use Bryon Katie’s work – her 4 questions – very helpful – see ‘Giving thanks for our blessings’- November 22nd 2011).

 It helps to really take on the realization that everything is actually just where it’s supposed to be.
 Life presents us with the perfect opportunities we can use in our meditation and contemplation to grow.

 Questioning our thoughts that we have about the difficulty and discerning what is reality and what is our ‘take’ on reality, takes ‘presence’ and the ability to use our discernment – this can really be the key to finding peace in difficult situations.